-Mathematics Modeling and Reasoning Course Pilot
+Mathematical Modeling and Reasoning Course

-Participating in the Pilot
+Participating in the Training

 - The signature of the local school board president or district treasurer;